hbsgithub/deno-azure-openai-proxy/README_en.md

 A proxy tool deployed on Deno Deploy that can convert an OpenAI request into an Azure OpenAI request, facilitating use as a backend for various open-source ChatGPTs without the need for servers and free to use.
 ## Features
+1. Support one-click deployment!
-1. Compared to Cloudflare Workers, it can be used directly without a proxy.
+2. Compared to Cloudflare Workers, it can be used directly without a proxy.
-2. Support for custom second-level domain names (*.deno.dev) or binding your own domain name.
+3. Support for custom second-level domain names (*.deno.dev) or binding your own domain name.
-3. Support for typewriter mode of streaming responses.
+4. Support for typewriter mode of streaming responses.
-4. Supports mapper, which allows for custom model mapping rules，also supports directly passing through the model name.
+5. Supports mapper, which allows for custom model mapping rules，also supports directly passing through the model name.
-5. No server required, free online deployment, with a monthly limit of 100,000 requests.
+6. No server required, free online deployment, with a monthly limit of 100,000 requests.
 # Update
 - 23.4.27 Update support for setting the values of resourceName and mapper through environment variables, as well as support for one-click deployment.
 - 23.4.12 Updated support for mapper model mapping rules